Greiss makes 35 saves, Islanders beat Jets 4-1

 Lee stretched the Islanders’ lead to 3-0 at 15:55 with his first goal of the season, assisted by Scott Mayfield and Jordan Eberle.

+“It was a good rebound game for us,” said Lee, the team captain who signed a new seven-year $49 million contract in July.
+“We were more crisp and Greiss played a great game for us.”

+The game before a crowd of 9,923 was originally scheduled to be played at Barclays Center in Brooklyn, but was moved to Nassau Coliseum last month.
+It was the first time in the building’s history — which dates to 1972 — the Islanders played a Sunday night home game at the Coliseum.
+They only twice had played Sunday afternoon games on Long Island.

-Patrik Laine put the Jets on the board at 17:06 of the second, snapping a shot past Thomas Greiss for his first goal of the season.
+Patrik Laine put the Jets on the board at 17:06 of the second, snapping a shot past Greiss for his first goal of the season.
 The Islanders were one of two teams the 21-year-old Laine hadn’t scored against.
 Columbus remains the other.

 Blake Wheeler and defenseman Anthony Bitetto, a Long Island native, were credited with assists on Laine’s goal.